-- Turn the mixer onto low and and 1/3 of the flour mixture to butter/sugar mixture.
+- Turn the mixer onto low and 1/3 of the flour mixture to butter/sugar mixture.
 Mix until combined Then add 1/3 of buttermilk and mix until combined.
-Repeat this step two more times until all flour and buttermilk has been incorporated.
+Repeat this step two more times until all flour and buttermilk have been incorporated.

 - Bake at 350° for 55-60 minutes until a toothpick comes out clean when inserted to the center.

 - Let loaves cool on a wire rack for 15 minutes before removing from the loaf pan.
 Then allow to completely cool for 30 minutes before pouring Orange glaze over the top.